SPANK SPIKE 30 – GRIP REVIEW

 Grips are one of the most important parts of the cockpit, providing the connection and feel we need to not only enjoy the ride, but to actually ride better.
 Choosing a poor set of grips can impact your riding through poor bar/trail feedback, hand slippage and even injury over time.

-Total length of the SPIKE is 145 mm with the last 10 mm tapering down to the highly durable cone shaped end piece.
+The total length of the SPIKE is 145 mm with the last 10 mm tapering down to the highly durable cone-shaped end piece.
 This piece has been designed to allow you to scrape and drop your bike without fear of ruining those bar ends (à la 1986 when we used to drop our bikes in the middle of the street and run indoors in time for the A-Team ).

 The SPANK grip features anatomically shaped cut-outs with the hard PP plastic base, providing exceptional damping around the metacarpal bones.
 We tested the SPIKE 30’s on longer rides and the comfort was there all day long.
 We also tested without gloves and the grip was still excellent, even with mildly sweaty palms.
 We believe this was down to the serrated design allowing for slightly mixed surface contact.